Up to 60% off sofas & mattresses — limited‑time deals.

 Details

-• Type: Foam (Medium is made entirely of TEMPUR material)
+• Type: Foam made with TEMPUR material

 • Profile: 11"